kfern/scaffold-eth-typescript-challenges/README.md

 📡 When you are ready to ship the frontend app...

+🚔 Traffic to your url might break the [Infura](https://infura.io/) rate limit, edit your key: `constants.ts` in `packages/vite-app-ts/src/models/constants`.

 📦 Run `yarn build` to package up your frontend.

  > 📝 If you plan on submitting this challenge, be sure to set your ```deadline``` to at least ```block.timestamp + 72 hours```